Khan4218/javascript-mastery-2025/README.md

 | 👌 Emoji Fighter                                               | ✅Done       |
 | 🍎 Sorting fruits mini app                                     | ✅Done       |

+### 📁 Project Structure
+ 02.build-a-black-jack-app
+│   ├── challenges
+│   │   ├── challenges.html
+│   │   └── challenges.js
+│   ├── img
+│   │   └── table.png
+│   ├── index.css
+│   ├── index.html
+│   ├── index.js
+│   ├── notes
+│   │   └── takeNotes.js
+│   ├── practice
+│   │   ├── pracrice.html
+│   │   └── practice.js
+│   ├── preview-images
+│   │   ├── Black-jack.png
+│   │   ├── Emoji-fighter.png
+│   │   └── sorting-fruits.png
+│   └── recap-core-concepts
+│       ├── emoji-fighter-game
+│       │   ├── emoji.css
+│       │   ├── emoji.html
+│       │   └── emoji.js
+│       ├── recap.html
+│       ├── recap.js
+│       └── sorting-fruits
+│           ├── fruits.css
+│           ├── fruits.html
+│           └── fruits.js

+## About this section
+## 🎮 JavaScript Mastery Tracker – Section 2: Blackjack Game Project

+In this section, I built a complete **Blackjack game project** from scratch using core JavaScript concepts.
+The project began with declaring variables like `firstCard`, `secondCard`, and `sum`, and using `if...else` and `if/else if/else` statements to determine game outcomes.
+I practiced working with **Booleans**, created game state flags (`hasBlackJack`, `isAlive`), and dynamically displayed messages, sums, and cards on the page.

+I deepened my understanding of **arrays** by using them to manage drawn cards, learning how to `push`, `pop`, and loop through arrays efficiently.
+I also learned to generate random numbers using `Math.random()` and `Math.floor()` to simulate card draws.
+As the game progressed, I transitioned from hard-coded values to dynamic rendering using `for` loops.

+Additionally, I got hands-on with **objects**, using them to store player data and define methods, giving a sneak peek into object-oriented programming.
+I wrapped up with fun challenges like **Rock, Paper, Scissors**, **Emoji Fighter**, and a **fruit sorting mini app**, reinforcing my skills in functions, loops, conditionals, arrays, and DOM interaction.

 ### 📸 Preview

 ![Screenshot of Black JAck GAme App](./02.build-a-black-jack-app/preview-images/Black-jack.png)